Softmotions/ncms/ncms-docs/ncms-docs-en/doc/gettingstarted/arch.rst

-After the basic :term:`assemblies <assembly>` and page :term:`template` are defined, site editors can create page instances with :ref:`pages management UI <pmgr>` based on the template described above:
+After the basic :term:`assemblies <assembly>` and page :term:`template` are defined, site editors can create page instances with :ref:`page management UI <pmgr>` based on the template described above:

 .. image:: img/step7.png